Missouri: Admission as a state in 1821

 The states and territories of the United States as a result of Missouri's admission as a state on August 10, 1821.
 The remainder of the former Missouri Territory became unorganized territory.

 In 1821, the former Missouri Territory was admitted as a slave state, under the Missouri Compromise, and with a temporary state capital in St. Charles.
 In 1826, the capital was shifted to its permanent location of Jefferson City, also on the Missouri River.

 Originally the state's western border was a straight line, defined as the meridian passing through the Kawsmouth, the point where the Kansas River enters the Missouri River.
 The river has moved since this designation.
 This line is known as the Osage Boundary.
 In 1836 the Platte Purchase was added to the northwest corner of the state after purchase of the land from the native tribes, making the Missouri River the border north of the Kansas River.
 This addition increased the land area of what was already the largest state in the Union at the time (about 66500 sqmi to Virginia's 65,000 square miles, which then included West Virginia).

 In the early 1830s, Mormon migrants from northern states and Canada began settling near Independence and areas just north of there.
 Conflicts over religion and slavery arose between the 'old settlers' (mainly from the South) and the Mormons (mainly from the North).
 The Mormon War erupted in 1838.
-By 1839, with the help of an "Extermination Order" by Governor Lilburn Boggs, the old settlers forcibly expelled the Mormons from Missouri and confiscated their lands.
+Following Governor Lilburn Boggs's issuance of the "Extermination Order" in late 1838, the Mormons surrendered and were violently driven out of Missouri by local citizens and militia over the course of the following year.